RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/03-RESTful-API-Queries.md

 ## REST API Lookup

 This can be done from the command line using a third party software package, from a script or in a browser.
 It will only return the one specific object requested.
 For lookups on address space, it will not return the encompassing object if the specified object does not exist.
+By default the objects are filtered: "notify:", "e-mail:" and those "auth:" attributes that do not reference a **key-cert** object will we removed from the response.

 Returns an object from the RIPE Database.